 Hide your Django site behind basic authentication mechanism with IP whitelisting support.

-This simple package ships middleware that lets you to set basic auth and IP whitelisting via settings.
+This simple package ships middleware that lets you to set basic authentication and IP whitelisting via Django settings.

-This package has been created in mind for staging and demo sites that need to be completely hidden from the Internet behind a password or IP range.
+This package has been created for staging and demo sites that need to be completely hidden from the Internet behind a password or accessible only to certain IP networks.

 pip install django-basic-auth-ip-whitelist